-Under the Ministerial Order, an individual can submit a subdivision application to create new unserviced lots from parcels of land existing prior to January 22, 2004 on existing roads.
-To discourage a rush on applications (pre-emptive growth) which are inconsistent with Interim Growth Management policies, Council intends to limit the number of permits issued per year for such subdivision applications.
+Under the Ministerial Order, an individual can submit a subdivision application to create new unserviced lots from parcels of land existing prior to January 22, 2004 on existing roads7.

-&lt;sup>6 Unserviced means a lot which is serviced with an on-site septic system and well.
+6 Unserviced means a lot which is serviced with an on-site septic system and well.

-&lt;sup>7 Existing Road: a road (either public or private) that existed or under construction on January 22, 2004 and those roads
+7Existing Road: a road (either public or private) that existed or under construction on January 22, 2004 and those roads shown on completed tentative and final applications.